Route: X58, Rochdale to Halifax

 “Can’t we just get a taxi, Burke?”

-We came through Rochdale on the very first day of Slower Travel last summer, but neither of us has ever really stretched our legs here before.
+We came through Rochdale on the very first day of Slower Travel last summer, but neither of us have ever really stretched our legs here before.
 After weighing up the pros and cons of jumping on one of the frequent buses to Littleborough, we decide that being stuck in a big town we don’t know for 60 minutes is better than being stranded in a smaller one that we do, so we head off in search of something to eat.

-With no real idea of where to go, we follow our noses up an obscure-looking alley and find ourselves bathed in the pallid glow of Bull Brow.
+With no real idea of where to go, we follow our noses into an obscure-looking alley and find ourselves bathed in the pallid glow of Bull Brow.
 A brick-encased chute with ancient adverts for a long-lost brand of whisky painted onto its yellow-and-red walls, it was one of the final sights that cattle would clasp their eyes onto as they were being led to the nearby slaughterhouses.

 To keep up the grimness, it also pointed the way to Rochdale’s bull-baiting arena.
-Hundreds would gather to watch as an unfortunate bull was shoved into the shallows of the River Roch, where it would be set upon by a team of dogs.
+Hundreds would gather to watch as an unfortunate bull was shoved into the shallows of the River Roch, where it would be set upon by a snarling team of dogs.
 As entertaining as that sounds, people also thought that having the poor animal torn to shreds improved the quality of its meat.

 Instinct tempts us uphill, where we pass Leisuretime Amusements, which has inexplicably opted for a window display straight out of a funeral home, while just along Yorkshire Street is A1 Fashions.
 Rather than concentrating on haute couture, it specialises in selling hi-vis jackets and watches, and is surely mourning the demise of the Yellow Pages and its alphabetical listings.
 For clarification, Rochdale is nowhere near the A1.